6-Minute Core Workout

 Above, Dr. Matheson performs the Modified Curl-Up Exercise.

-Once the time goes off (at zero) you are done your core exercises for the day.
+Once the timer goes off (at zero) you are done your core exercises for the day.
 If you really want to focus on the area, you can perform this routine twice a day.
-This simple approach for exercises for low back pain will eliminate the need for counting (or losing count) and knowing you are getting the right amount of exercise.
+This simple approach for exercises for low back pain will take away the need for counting (or losing count) and knowing you are getting the right amount of exercise.
 This exercise program that can be done in a short amount of time and part of a program or on its own.
 The best exercise program is one that will get done.

 Low back pain has been shown to be helped by core exercises that target endurance and stabilization (Hicks et al., 2005).
 While there is some debate on the role of the core in low back pain and overall health, most experts agree that exercise and active strategies are valuable.
 When considering these strategies, it is important to consider the right amount of investment to get an optimum return.
 6 minutes is very minimal, but an appropriate investment of time that may yield maximum return from core exercises for treatment and prevention of low back pain.